-For the purpose of the Corporation's capital management, capital includes bank debt and total equity attributable to FTG's shareholders.
+For the purpose of the Corporation's capital management, capital includes government financing, bank debt and total equity attributable to FTG's shareholders.
 The Corporation's primary uses of capital are to finance increases in non-cash working capital, capital expenditures and acquisitions.
-The Corporation currently funds these requirements from internally generated cash flows, cash, and bank debt.
+The Corporation currently funds these requirements from internally generated cash flows, cash, bank debt and government financing.